PoojithPriyavas/arun-portfolio/src/components/FirebaseExample/README.md

 3. Consider implementing caching for frequently accessed data
 4. Use Firebase security rules to protect your data
 5. Keep sensitive operations on the server side when possible
+6. When storing image references in Firestore, store the full download URL rather than just the path

 ## Troubleshooting
 - If you encounter CORS issues with Firebase Storage, make sure your Firebase Storage rules are properly configured